 Snap a photo then pass beneath the 40-foot-tall Friendship Gate, an authentic arch curving over N. 10th Street at Arch Street that serves as one “unofficial” entrance to the district.
-The gate – with bright carvings and red and gold accents – was a gift from Philadelphia’s sister city, Tianjin, China in 1984.
-The four Chinese characters at top read “Philadelphia Chinatown.”
+The four Chinese characters at the top read “Philadelphia Chinatown.”
 Just a few blocks north of the arch, at N. 10th Street and the Vine Street Expressway, is Chinatown’s other welcome mat: 10th Street Plaza, which features an Asian-style pergola and two seven-ton Chinese lions, the neighborhood’s “protectors.”

 Head to nearby Franklin Square for family-friendly outdoor fun, including a carousel and Philadelphia’s only mini-golf course (featuring miniature versions of city landmarks throughout the 18-hole course).
 The historic square activates its recently restored fountain in a thrilling fashion throughout the year, with dancing water performances set to pop music in the summer and a dazzling holiday light show in the winter.
-Not to be missed is the park’s Chinese Lantern Festival, typically held each spring.
+Not to be missed is the park’s Chinese Lantern Festival, typically held in the spring or summer.